openfaas/openfaas.github.io/_posts/2022-05-11-limits-and-backpressure.md

 I started creating OpenFaaS in 2016 for three primary reasons: I wanted to run code in any language or runtime, be able to deploy it on any server or cloud, and to be able to set my own limits for timeouts, function size, and event sources for integrations.

-OpenFaaS gives you the ability to pick and choose a timeout that makes sense for your workload, instead of being fixed at 60 seconds.
+OpenFaaS gives you the flexibility to pick and choose a timeout that makes sense for your workload, instead of being fixed at 60 seconds.
 For asynchronous requests, there's a default limit for the payload size, however you can also change that.

 So if we can pick our limit, why even have one?

 Limits are important for understanding how a system will behave and how it can break, and even when we don't set limit explicitly, there may be some implicit ones which we are not aware of.

 Let's say that you configured a function to a limit of 1GB of RAM available for processing requests.
 You then load it with 1,000,000 requests.
-It's likely that it will break in correlation to the [ulimit](https://ss64.com/bash/ulimit.html) which is set up on the host. ulimits control how many processes can be started and how many files can be opened.
+It's likely that it will break in correlation to the [ulimit](https://ss64.com/bash/ulimit.html) which is set up on the host.
+The ulimit values control how many processes can be started and how many files can be opened.

 A request to an OpenFaaS function uses at least one file descriptor up, which means if we have a descriptor limit of 1024, we will be able to handle somewhere between 1 and 1024 connections concurrently.
 We then need to bear in mind the RAM limit that has been set, and which we may encounter first.